How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 €500-1,000 express air shipping (100 kg).

 The shipping options are either by ocean freight (25-35 days) or air freight (3-5 days).
-Shipping by rail is possible but logistically complex and not profitable.
-In addition, shipping costs can increase in peak season, which is October, November, and December.
+Shipping by rail is possible, but logistically complex and not profitable.
+In addition, shipping costs can increase during peak seasons, typically October, November, and December.
 This is when the shopping season is in full swing, and the demand for goods increases significantly.

-The consensus on shipping between Vietnam and the EU is that sea freight is the most profitable shipping method.
-The routes are reliable, the cost is affordable, and you can move the biggest amount of goods.
-Airfreight is much faster, but you might struggle to remain profitable if you ship by air long-term.
+The consensus on shipping between Vietnam and the EU is that sea freight is the most profitable method of shipping.
+The routes are reliable, the cost is affordable, and you can move the largest amount of goods.
+Airfreight is much faster, but you may struggle to remain profitable if you rely on air shipping in the long term.
 Sea shipping takes four weeks to reach EU ports (ex., Germany and the Netherlands).
 Customs clearance in Vietnam is very fast if you deal with the right supplier.
 We can help you with that.

 The European Union (EU) and Vietnam signed a landmark Free Trade Agreement (EVFTA) in 2019, officially entering into force in August 2020.
 This comprehensive agreement has opened doors for extensive trade between the two regions, fostering economic growth and creating exciting business opportunities.